APPLES: Comparing Apples to Apples

 - One bad apple can indeed spoil the whole barrel: don't keep bruised or rotting apples nearby other apples.

 AMONG THE APPLES TO LOOK FOR:

 A specially cultivated, later ripening apple with a red blush over yellow.
-Characteristics: deep flavor, moderate sweetness, combination of sweet and tart, crunchy Good For: eating fresh, salads
+Characteristics: Deep flavor, moderate sweetness, combination of sweet and tart, crunchy.
+Good For: Eating fresh or adding to salads.